 Premature Ejaculation

-A vacuum device that helps rapid erection creation with a hand-operated vacuum pump head.
+A vacuum device that helps produce an erection quickly, with a hand-operated vacuum pump head.
 Erection is achieved in one and a half to two minutes.
-The erection is maintained by a rubber ring (usable for half an hour).
+The erection is maintained by a rubber constriction ring (usable for up to half an hour).

 In cases of premature ejaculation (ejaculatio praecox), a man reaches orgasm and ejaculates sooner than desired during sexual intercourse.